Munmud/CookieClicker-Auto-Gamer/README.md

 1. Auto Click Cookie
 2. Auto Upgrade From store
 3. Auto Buy Building
+4. Auto Close Notification
-4. We own max 20 building of each type
+5. We own max 20 building of each type